-Michigan State Network (WMSN) is a student-operated radio service for residence halls.
-MSN provides international and national, state, local and campus news, live sports broadcasts, music and programs of particular interest to the hall residents.
-Its two member stations and their telephone numbers are:
+Michigan State Network (WLFT) is a student-operated radio service for residence halls.
+WLFT provides international and national, state, local and campus news; live sports broadcasts; music, and programs of particular interest to the hall residents.
+Its main offices and studios are located in 310 Auditorium, 353-4414.